-The Adult Diabetes and Obesity Clinics at the University of Florida treat patients with Type 1 Diabetes, Type 2 Diabetes, and Gestational Diabetes.
+The Adult Diabetes Clinics at the University of Florida treat patients with Type 1 Diabetes, Type 2 Diabetes, and Gestational Diabetes.
 In addition, our UF providers seek to treat a variety of complications secondary to diabetes including retinopathy, endocrine and liver disorders, as well as cardiovascular disease.

 To schedule a primary care appointment for Type 2 Diabetes, please call (352) 273-8655.